dwrobel/flatcam/README.md

 - fixed bug in Gerber Editor -> selection area handler where if some of the selected shapes did not had the 'solid' geometry will silently abort selection of further shapes
 - added new control in Edit -> Preferences -> General -> Gui Preferences -> Activity Icon.
 Will select a GIF from a selection, the one used to show that FlatCAM is working.
 - changed the script icon to a smaller one in the sys tray menu
+- fixed bug with losing the visibility of toolbars if at first startup the user tries to change something in the Preferences before doing a first save of Preferences

 18.09.2019